perdita07/mission-tracker/README.md

  Main Files

-<u>1. project.py</u>
+1. project.py -
 This is the main Python file that runs the backend of the application.
 It uses Flask to create a web server and route requests to the appropriate pages.

-2. requirements.txt
+2. requirements.txt -
 This file contains a list of dependencies required to run the project.

-3. test_project.py
+3. test_project.py -
 This file includes unit tests to ensure the core functionalities of the project are working as expected.

  Frontend Files

-They are located in the static and templates folders:
+They are located in the static and templates folders.

 1. Templates

-index.html
+index.html -
 This is the main HTML file for the application.
 It serves as the homepage, displaying instructions on how to use it and a search bar.

 2. Static Folder:

-script.js
+script.js -
 It contains JavaScript code that enhances interactivity on the webpage.
 It includes dynamic content loading and user interaction handling.

-styles.css
+styles.css -
 The CSS file that defines the styling of the web application, ensuring a clean and user-friendly design.

-space_background.jpg
+space_background.jpg -
 This is the background image used in the application.

  Design Choices